Skip to main content Skip link: Search Skip link: What are guide dogs? Skip link: Interested? Skip link: Contact us

 Disability, disease and age constraints must not act as barriers to people’s participation in public life.
 The school therefore supplies its dogs free of charge and takes care of the costs associated with keeping a dog if no funding is available from third parties (disability pension, health insurance scheme or on the basis of retirement pension age).
 The criteria used to decide whether a dog should be supplied follow the mandatory provisions of the disability insurance scheme and the Swiss Federal Department of Home Affairs (FDHA) criteria for the provision of aids and appliances (both websites available in German only).

-The school has been an accredited member of the International Guide Dog Federation since 1999 and of Assistance Dogs International since 2014.
+The school has been an accredited member of the International Guide Dog Federation (IGDF) since 1999 and of Assistance Dogs International (ADI) since 2014.
 It employs consistent quality standards in the areas concerned with breeding and training.
 These standards also apply to the induction period and the support provided for guide dogs (in the case of people who are blind or visually impaired), or assistance dogs for people who have a physical disability, or autism service dogs for families with children who have autism.
 The relevant accreditation is re-examined periodically, on a five-yearly cycle.

 We know about the challenging living conditions faced by people with disabilities, and we’re aware that discrimination may take many different forms.
 We are mindful of the anti-discrimination provisions when we work with the keepers of our dogs.
 We scrutinise our processes on a regular basis in order to safeguard our customers’ dignity and autonomy.